Francesco16p/SMA/CushingLogistic.md

 ## Laplace and skew-modal approximations

-Let us now obtain both the Gaussian Laplace and the skew-modal approximations of the posterior distribution.This process involves the computation of the posterior mode (MAP), of the observed information and of the third log-likelihood derivative.
+Let us now obtain both the Gaussian Laplace and the skew-modal approximations of the posterior distribution.
+This process involves the computation of the posterior mode (MAP), of the observed Fisher information and of the third log-likelihood derivative.

 ### Evaluation of the posterior mode

 To obtain the MAP estimate, it is sufficient to maximise the posterior distribution using the `R` function `optim()`.
-We do this by clearing the global environment, loading the `mvtnorm` library and defining the function `log_post()`, which corresponds to the posterior distribution as defined in section 5.2 of the main paper.
+We do this by clearing the global environment, loading the `mvtnorm` library and defining the function `log_post()`, which corresponds to the posterior distribution induced by the model under analysis.

 ```r
 # Clear the workspace by removing all objects